ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | speed     | precision  | 0.000  | 0.99235 |
 | frequency | speed      | -0.372 | 0.00000 |

 We found the correlation between labeling frequency and recall (tau = 0.207) to be statistically significant (p = 0.000001).
 We also found the correlation between labeling frequency and auditing speed (tau = -0.372) to be statistically significant (p = 0.0000000000000000004).
-There was not a significant correlation between either of those variables and precision, or betwee auditing speed at recall.
+There was not a significant correlation between either of those variables and precision, or between auditing speed and recall.

 This matches our intuition.
 Placing more labels is associated with higher recall (makes sense), and placing more labels is associated with slower auditing speeds (also makes sense).